Frequently Asked Questions

 Boil Water Advisories (BWAs)

-Boil water advisories are issued when a water source pressure level drops below 20 psi.
-This typically occurs because of a water main break somewhere in the distribution system.
+Boil water advisories (BWA) are issued when a water source pressure level drops below 20 psi, typically caused by a water main break.
 With a significant loss of pressure, there is a possibility for water to become contaminated with harmful bacteria.
-The boil water advisory is a preventative measure for customers to be aware of this possible contamination.
+The BWA is a preventative measure for customers to be aware of this possible contamination.
+The water is tested using a 24-hour bacterial test and is lifted only when the test shows no bacterial contamination.

 Does a BWA alert mean that my water has been contaminated?